williamfisher9/interceptors-using-spring-boot/README.md

 2. postHandle() method − it is used to perform operations before sending the response to the client.
 3. afterCompletion() method − it is used to perform operations after completing the request and response.

-For example, an interceptor can be used to add a request header before sending the request to the controller and to add a response header before sending the response to the client.
+For example, an interceptor can be used to add a response header before sending the response to the client.

 ### preHandle():
 1. The interceptor invokes preHandle() before handling a request.